ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 #### Change Material Colors

-Material color changes are not interactive in the early sections, and only show when rendered (F12) for now.
+Material color changes are not interactive in the early tutorial sections,
+and only show when rendered (F12) for now.

 % https://www.dropbox.com/s/d0tgmotsvrxbr4y/01_B-ChangeMaterialColors.mp4?raw=1